davideiov/smart-irrigation-iot/README.md

         aws events put-targets --rule everyDay --targets file://targets.json --endpoint-url=http://localhost:4566
 >    Well done!
 Now every day, the serverless function will be triggered, check this into dashboard!

+### Setting telegram bot

+1. Create a new bot requiring it from BotFather through telegram.
+2. Obtain your bot_id from https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates.
+3. Open config.py and edit the fields: BotUse = "true", BotToken = <YOUR_TOKEN>, BotId = <YOUR_ID>.

 ### Use it

 1. Simulate the IoT devices
 >         python3 code/soil_sensors.py (for irrigationPlan serverless function)
 >         python3 code/greenhouse_sensor.py (for ventilation serverless function)
 >         python3 code/ph_sensor.py (for soilFertility serverless function)
-2. Wait the invokation of Lambda function or invoke it manually.
+2. Wait the invokation of Lambda functions or invoke it manually.
 3. Run flask with the command
 >         flask run
 4. Go to the website and see the informations what you want.